 Business and Politics in Her Blood

-Alexandra Arrivillaga was born in Barranquilla, Colombia and raised in Boston.
+Alexandra Arrivillaga was born in Barranquilla, Colombia, and raised in Boston.
 She is a first-generation immigrant along with her grandparents as well as an American citizen.
-Alexandra is a Bostonian to the core though she proudly embraces her traditional Latin heritage.
+Alexandra is a Bostonian to the core though she proudly embraces her traditional Afro-Columbian heritage.
 The entrepreneurial spirit runs through Alexandra’s veins, and she was born with a preternatural knack for business.
 She comes from the traditional De Castro family of Barranquilla, Colombia.
 Alexandra’s great-grandfather, Diego A. De Castro, was the first governor of Barranquilla, Colombia, and his statue stands to this day.

 Business ownership was all around Alexandra during childhood, and she loved watching how her family members would solve problems and get such gratification out of their hard work.
 So perhaps the seed of her first business was planted long before she came up with the idea for Lock it Up, LLC in 2007.

 After Alexandra completed her Master’s in Management, she became very interested in learning more about self-starting entrepreneurs.
 She found that the common thread in a lot of these cases that she read about was that these entrepreneurs were described as noticing a need in their immediate surroundings (either at work or at home), then coming up with solutions accordingly.
 Lock it Up, LLC, was an idea that Alexandra Arrivillaga developed out of her basement.
 She lived near the entrance to her building, and the noise generated from opening the gate, unlocking the chain and the metal door slamming behind anyone who entered was at times deafening.
 This observation quickly grew into a business plan for creative and quieter solutions to security systems.